-Action (ID): SELF HELP (70540011) Objective (ID): Reduce overall flood risk (7054) Delivery lead: - Status: Existing Indicative delivery: Ongoing Description: Everyone is responsible for protecting themselves and their property from flooding.
+Action (ID): SELF HELP (70540011) Objective (ID): Reduce overall flood risk (7054) Delivery lead: Status: Existing Indicative delivery: Ongoing Description: Everyone is responsible for protecting themselves and their property from flooding.
 Property and business owners can take simple steps to reduce damage and disruption to their homes and businesses should flooding happen.
 This includes preparing a flood plan and flood kit, installing property level protection, signing up to Floodline and Resilient Communities initiatives, and ensuring that properties and businesses are insured against flood damage.

 Action (ID): AWARENESS RAISING (70540013) Objective (ID): Reduce overall flood risk (7054) Delivery lead: Responsible authorities Status: Existing Indicative delivery: Ongoing Description: SEPA and the responsible authorities have a duty to raise public awareness of flood risk.
 Improved awareness of flood risk and actions that prepare individuals, homes and businesses for flooding can reduce the overall impact.
-From 2016 SEPA will engage with the community and promote Floodline.
-This will be achieved through property level protection events delivered by the Scottish Flood Forum, SEPA led education events and promoting community resilience groups where possible with Fife Council.
+From 2016 SEPA will undertake flood risk education and awareness raising activities.
+In addition, SEPA will engage with Fife Council and community resilience groups where possible.
 Local authorities will be undertaking additional awareness raising activities.
 Further details will be set out in the Local FRM Plan.